KiandaBPM/docs/content/docs/platform/rules/form-actions/validate-input.md

 ---
 title: "Validate input"
+weight: 1
+typora-root-url: ..\..\..\..\..\static
 ---

 The **Validate input** provides the ability to perform flexible data validation and prevents incorrect data submission.
-This could be performed for example on a date of birth field, where the validation checks that the person submitting a form is over 18 years of age.
+For example, this could be performed on a **Date of Incident** field, where the validation checks that the date entered is a past date.

 ### When to use